clydebarrow/esphome-docs-hugo/content/components/rf_bridge.md

 {{< note >}}
 A conversion from *B1* (received) raw format to *B0* (send) raw command format should be applied.
-For this, you can use the tool [BitBucket Converter](https://bbconv.hrbl.pl/)
+For this, you can use the tool [BitBucket Converter](https://bbconv.hrbl.pl/) or [B1 Converter](https://jonajona.nl/convertB1.html/)

 {{< /note >}}
 {{< note >}}
 There seems to be an overflow problem in Portisch firmware and after a short while, the bucket sniffing stops.
 You should re-call the action to reset and start sniffing again.
+This issue is fixed in Mightymos firmware.

 {{< /note >}}
 ```yaml